DownArrows/dab/README.md

  - always use go fmt (you may be able to configure or install a plugin for your editor or IDE to do that automatically)
- - type struct fields and methods names in camel case, but only capitalize the first letter if they are to be used outside of the struct's methods and creation function(s) (we treat unexported fields and methods like private methods and attributes in object-oriented programming, although since everything is in the same package at this point it's nothing more than a convention that isn't enforced by the compiler)
+ - type struct fields and methods names in camel case, and only use pascal case if they are to be used outside of the struct's methods and creation function(s) (we treat unexported fields and methods like private methods and attributes in object-oriented programming, although since everything is in the same package at this point it's nothing more than a convention that isn't enforced by the compiler)
  - sort by name struct fields, or if they are really about different things, separate them with a blank line
  - use snake case for variables inside functions
  - use camel case for constants, types and variables at package-level
- - start names at package-level with a capitalized letter only if they are used in another file
+ - use pascal case for them if they are used in another file
  - unless you add a lot of code, keep everything inside the main package (having to deal with multiple packages complicates things)
  - lay out files in that order, unless there is no clear central type, in which case just do whatever makes the most sense when reading from top to bottom: